pymeasure/leco-protocol/goals.md

 # Goals
 To guide the design of the specification, here we have articulated the high-level goals of this protocol.
+Relevant Capitalized terms are defined in our {ref}`glossary.md#glossary`.

 ## Tying diverse solutions together
 First and foremost, we want to enable various, existing solutions in the lab automation niche to interoperate, irrespective of programming language, application niche (GUI, driver, orchestration, data storage,...) or project origin.